romangorisek/vue2-dragula/README.md

 })
 ```

+The demo app now contains an example demonstrating use of a custom ModelManager, `ImmutableModelManager` with a `TimeMachine` and `ActionManager` which maintains a history of transitions and enables undo/redo of drag and drop actions!!

 ### Binding models to draggable elements
 Please note that `vue-dragula` expects the `v-dragula` binding expression to point to a model in the VM of the component, ie. `v-dragula="items"`